cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-amd.md

 1. Set `VSync` to triple buffering
 1. Enable `Async shader compiler`
   - This will cause graphical bugs on first playthroughs in exchange for a smoother experience
+  - Ensure that you have the latest GPU drivers before enabling this

     ---